Start Your Iowa LLC in just a Few Minutes

 The best way to identify the requirements for your city and county is to search the Iowa League of Cities database.
 You can also check with your regional chapter of the Small Business Development Center (SBDC) for help.

-After forming an LLC in Iowa and obtaining a federal tax ID number, it is a good idea to sign up for a business bank account.
+After forming an LLC in Iowa and obtaining an EIN, it is a good idea to sign up for a business bank account.
 Even if you run a single-member LLC, it is important to keep personal and business finances separate.
 This is excellent proof of limited liability in the event of losses or a lawsuit.
 It also makes accounting and bookkeeping much easier for taxes and future investments.
-The bank account is in the name of the LLC, and any authorized member of the LLC can access the account.

 Most business bank accounts automatically come with debit cards.
 Be sure to ask if there is a minimum monthly balance or if the bank will waive this fee.
 You can also consider signing up for a credit card to build business credit and give yourself the option to expand in the future.